-(a) This agreement may be opened to collective bargaining by either party giving written notice to the other party on or after January 1, 2020 but in any event, no later than midnight on March 31, 2020.

-(b) All notices on behalf of the Union shall be given by the President of the Union or his/her designate and similar notices on behalf of the Employer shall be given by the General Manager for Beechwood Village.

-(c) Where no notice is given by either party prior to, March 31, 2020 both parties shall be deemed to have been given notice under this section on March 31, 2020.
+- (a) This agreement may be opened to collective bargaining by either party giving written notice to the other party on or after January 1, 2025 but in any event, no later than midnight on March 31, 2025. - (b) All notices on behalf of the Union shall be given by the President of the Union or their designate and similar notices on behalf of the Employer shall be given by the General Manager for Beechwood Village. - (c) Where no notice is given by either party prior to, March 31, 2025, both parties shall be deemed to have been given notice under this section on March 31, 2025.